 CONGENITAL KYPHOSIS

-Congenital kyphosis is a spinal deformity present at birth, characterized by an excessive forward curvature of the upper back.
-This condition arises from anomalies during the early stages of spinal development in the embryo, leading to malformed or fused vertebrae.
-As the child grows, these structural irregularities can cause the spine to develop a pronounced forward curve, resulting in a visible hump or rounded back appearance.
+Congenital kyphosis refers to a spinal deformity present at birth.
+It appears as an excessive forward curvature of the upper back.
+This condition arises from problems during the early stages of spinal development in the embryo and resulting in improper vertebrae.
+As the child grows, the spine can develop a forward curve, resulting in a visible hump or rounded back appearance.

-The severity of congenital kyphosis varies among individuals.
-In some cases, the deformity remains stable and causes minimal symptoms, while in others, it may progress rapidly, leading to significant spinal curvature.
-Severe cases can result in complications such as spinal cord compression, which may cause neurological deficits including difficulty walking, leg pain, or loss of bladder and bowel control.
-Early diagnosis and intervention are crucial to manage the condition effectively and prevent potential complications
+Our Congenital Kyphosis Doctors know that the severity of congenital kyphosis varies.
+In some cases, the deformity remains stable and causes minimal symptoms, while in others, it may progress rapidly, leading to a spinal curvature.
+Severe cases can result in problems such as spinal cord compression, which may cause difficulty walking, leg pain, or loss of bladder and bowel control.

 There are numerous treatments available for Kyphosis.
 Call and make an appointment and we will stop the pain.